isabella232/cf-networking-notes/transform-proposal.md

 `routes` map.

-The first of these was probably intended to allow humans to add some text that describes the LRP purpose but, as far as I can tell, it's unused in the context of Cloud Foundry.
+The first of these was probably intended to allow humans to add some text that describes the LRP purpose but, it's currently used to hold an ETag that is used by the route emitter.
 Unfortunately, it's a single field and only allows one bit of data so it's hard to consider it extensible.

 The second is the `routes` map.
 This field is a map that uses string keys but can carry any data at all.
 It's opaque and can be dynamically updated but it's